pgjdbc/pgjdbc/docs/content/documentation/setup.md

 To use the driver, the JAR archive named `postgresql-MM.nn.pp.jar` needs to be included in the class path, either by putting it in the `CLASSPATH` environment variable, or by using flags on the **java** command line.

 For instance, assume we have an application that uses the JDBC driver to access a database, and that application is installed as `/usr/local/lib/myapp.jar` .
-The PostgreSQL™ JDBC driver installed as `/usr/local/pgsql/share/java/postgresql-MM.nn.pp.jar` .
+The PostgreSQL® JDBC driver installed as `/usr/local/pgsql/share/java/postgresql-MM.nn.pp.jar` .
 To run the application, we would use:

 ```bash